Greece Travel Guide

 Faliron, Glyfada, Voula, Vouliagmeni, Varkiza

-With the opening of the coastal tram and the continuation of the Athens Metro all the way to Glyfada, the towns of the Athens Gold Coast, or the Athenian Riviera, specifically Glyfada, Voula and Faliron, have seen an influx of foreign travelers.
+Faliron, Greece With the opening of the coastal tram and the continuation of the Athens Metro all the way to Glyfada (almost), the towns of the Athens Apollo Coast, or the Athenian Riviera, specifically Glyfada, Voula and Faliron, have seen an influx of foreign travelers.
 And why not?
 All these towns are really extensions of Athens with shops, restaurants, cafes and the one thing that central Athens does not have: the Aegean Sea.
+Having the option of staying by the beach and going into Athens to see the sites, shops and nightlife, is certainly a welcome one because as much as going to the islands is what everyone wants to do when they come to Greece, seeing the Acropolis is sort of like a required course.
+You can't come back from your one trip to Greece and admit that you didn't see it except at a distance from a taxi cab.

 Faliron

-Faliron, Athens, GreeceFaliron is the closest coastal town to Athens and like Glyfada and Voula there is a big highway between the buildings and the sea, though there are many ways to cross that are safe and easy, though occasionally time-consuming.
+Faliron, Athens, GreeceFaliron is the closest coastal town to Athens and like Glyfada and Voula there is a big highway between the buildings and the sea, though there are many ways to cross that are safe and easy.
 There are several nice hotels in Faliron, some on the main road and others tucked away on secondary streets.
 It looks like a newer cleaner version of Athens, with more modern apartment buildings and shops, restaurants, cafes, and tree shaded streets packed with parked cars.
-But cross Poseidonas Avenue and you have the beach (OK not the cleanest but probably not much worse than the French Riviera).
+But cross Poseidonas Avenue and you have the beach.
 There is a walking path between the tram and the sea that occasionally breaks away into park areas, similar to Chicago's lake shore, where you can do a morning jog and run forever.

 Battleship AverofIf you continue further you will come to the Battleship Averof which is a museum.
 The Averof is arguably the most important ship in Greek history since the Battle of Salamis.
 This dreadnought cruiser is one of the few left on the planet.
 The Averof was launched on the 27th February 1910 and arrived at Faliro Bay on the 1st of September 1911, where the Greeks welcomed it with enthusiasm.
 The ship saw its first action in the First Balkan War of 1912 under the command of Admiral Pavlos Kontouriotis.
 The ship ruled the northeast Aegean and was an important part in the liberation of Mount Athos and the islands of Limnos, Thasos, Samothraki, Tenedos, Aghios Eustratios, Mitilini, and Chios.
 The power of this ship and the success in the Aegean kept the Turkish Sultan from challenging the Greek Navy and kept the Turkish Navy out of the Aegean.
-Nearby is the reconstructed ancient Greek Trireme Olympias built in 1987.
-If you continue on you will see one of the formerly proud monuments to the 2004 Olympics, the Faliron Coastal Zone Olympic Complex, now derelict with even the concrete walkways looking like they are ready to collapse on the highway below.
-While this is an interesting walk one can't help but fear that he is in danger of being ripped apart by wild dogs, so probably until Greece gets the money to pay for the upkeep and restoration of this area it is best to end your Faliron tour at the Battleship and then head back to the shops and restaurants.
+Nearby is the reconstructed ancient Greek Trireme Olympias built in 1987 which you can actually sail on if you think you would enjoy rowing with 300 other people.
+See Hellas Revival

 Hotels in Faliron